catalyst-cooperative/pudl/docs/dev/annual_updates.rst

     `view the XBRL taxonomy <https://xbrlview.ferc.gov/>`__ for the table in question.

-    The ``row_literals`` may contain elements of the FERC 1 form such as headers that don't map to an XBRL column.
+    The ``row_literals`` may contain elements of the FERC 1 form such as headers that don't map to an XBRL factoid.
 These can be marked as ``headers`` in the ``row_type`` column.
-Other values are either marked as ``report_value`` or ``calculated_value`` to indicate whether the XBRL data is original or can be calculated from other fields.
-The way to check this is by looking at the online taxonomy and clicking on the "Relationships" tab for a given field.
-If there are relationships it's probably a ``calculated_value`` and if there are not, it's a ``reported_value``
+Other values are either marked as ``report_value``: a directly reported value in the DBF data, meaning it is not calculated from other values in that table (it may in fact correspond to some calculation derived from values reported in other tables); or a ``calculated_value``: a value which is derived from other values in that table -- typically a sum (Total rows) or a net value (credit - debit) of some kind.
+Often there's an annotation in the row_literal field that indicates (to humans) what other rows are used to calculate the value.
+These values will typically also appear in XBRL, with a formula for their calculation reported in the XBRL metadata.

     The ``dbf_only`` column is marked ``TRUE`` if the ``row_literal`` only shows up in the DBF files.
 An common example is when several fields are aggregated in the DBF